forieux/qmm/docs/background.rst

  Background
 ============

-MM-Q is Python toolbox to optimise objective functions like
+Q-MM is Python toolbox to optimise objective functions like

 .. math::